-Battery waste from household collection is a mixture of everything: various battery chemistries, lamps, pens, whatever garbage you can imagine.
-Sorting is needed not only to sort out non-battery waste, but also to sort battery chemistries and shapes or sizes to criteria, which meet the unique delivery specifications of final recycling company.
-To target a most cost-effective recycling with high material recovery yield, sorting services need to achieve a precise differentiation of outgoing battery fractions with a high sorting quality up to 99,5%.
+Battery waste from households is a mixture of everything: various battery chemistries, lamps, pens, whatever garbage you can imagine.
+Sorting is needed not only to sort out non-battery waste, but also to separate battery chemistries and shapes or sizes according to those criteria, which meet the delivery specifications of the final recycling company.
+To achieve a most cost-effective recycling also yielding a high material recovery, the sorting services need to accomplish a precise differentiation of final sorted battery fractions with a high sorting quality up to 99,5%.

-Another challenge of sorting are batteries from WEEE treatment plants.
+Another challenge in sorting are batteries from WEEE treatment plants.
 These processes generate a mixture of poorly identifiable primary, secondary and partly damaged batteries.
-Thus, manual sorting is a knowledge based service, with high stuff training demand and vital support of a fast working analyzing lab.
-This provides necessary flexibility to achieve every day continuous quality at a permanent changing input material.
-It explains also that only a part of a battery waste stream in a clean state of single cells can be treated by fully automatized sorting machines (image, X-ray, weight and/or induction).
+Thus, manual sorting is a knowledge based service with a high staff training demand and vital support of a fast working lab.
+This provides necessary flexibility to achieve a continuous quality at a permanent changing input material every day.
+It gives an explanation for the fact that only a part of a battery waste stream in a clean state of single cells can be treated by fully automatized sorting machines (image, X-ray, weight and/or induction).